 And if you use a tool like Grammarly it will even give you tips on using active vs. passive voice.
 Not sure what that means?
 It tells you!

-Seriously… I know I keep talking about this app but it is a lifesaver!
+Seriously… we know we keep talking about this app but it is a lifesaver!

 11. Have someone else read your essay

-Lastly it is always important that someone else besides you read your essay before you submit it.
+Lastly, it is always important that someone else besides you read your essay before you submit it.
+This is one of the secrets of writing a good essay.

 Find a professional who can give you constructive feedback on how to improve your essay — this may be a tutor or a teacher.
 It can also be someone who specializes in the subject you are writing about.